validated data in a crisis situation?

 Ministry of Justice & Safety

-Landelijke Samenwerking Meldkamers (Dutch collaboration of the public-safety answering points (PSAP’s)
+Landelijke Samenwerking Meldkamers (Dutch collaboration of public safety answering points

 Safety Region Friesland